Section 1.2 — Data in practice#

 11 joro bg 22 1 381.97 1491 1

-Sorting data frames and ranking#
+Sorting data frames#

 players.sort_values("time", ascending=False)